 For energy trading activities, EITF 02-3 requires that all unrealized and realized gains and losses associated with "energy trading activities" be reported on a net basis.
-EITF 02-3 also requires that the comparative financial statements for prior periods be reclassified to conform to the new presentation.
 As a result, PGE records unrealized and realized gains and losses from trading activities on a net basis as a component of Operating Revenues.